 Overview InformationLactobacillus is a type of bacteria.
 There are lots of different species of lactobacillus.
 These are "friendly" bacteria that normally live in our digestive, urinary, and genital systems without causing disease.
 Lactobacillus is also in some fermented foods like yogurt and in dietary supplements.

-Lactobacillus is used for treating and preventing diarrhea, including infectious types such as rotaviral diarrhea in children and traveler's diarrhea.
-It is also used to prevent and treat diarrhea associated with using antibiotics.
+Lactobacillus is taken by mouth to treat and prevent diarrhea, including infectious types such as rotaviral diarrhea in children and traveler's diarrhea.
+It is also taken to prevent and treat diarrhea linked with using antibiotics.

-Some people use lactobacillus for general digestion problems; irritable bowel syndrome (IBS); colic in babies; Crohn's disease; inflammation of the colon; and a serious gut problem called necrotizing enterocolitis (NEC) in babies born prematurely.
-Lactobacillus is also used for infection with Helicobacter pylori, the type of bacteria that causes ulcers, and also for other types of infections including urinary tract infections (UTIs), vaginal yeast infections, to prevent the common cold in adults, and to prevent respiratory infections in children attending daycare centers.
+Some people take lactobacillus by mouth for general digestion problems, irritable bowel syndrome (IBS), colic in babies, inflammatory bowel disease (IBD), inflammation of the colon, too much bacterial growth in the intestines, constipation, to improve outcomes after bowel surgery, and to prevent a serious gut problem called necrotizing enterocolitis (NEC) in babies born prematurely.
+Lactobacillus is also taken by mouth for infection with Helicobacter pylori, the type of bacteria that causes ulcers, and also for other types of infections including urinary tract infections (UTIs), vaginal yeast infections, to prevent the common cold and flu, to prevent and treat diabetes during pregnancy, to prevent ear infections in children, and to prevent respiratory infections in healthy children and adults, in athletes, and in children with cystic fibrosis.
+It is also taken by mouth for weight loss, eye fatigue, rheumatoid arthritis, dental cavities, dental plaque, gum disease, and mouth sores.
 It is also being tested to prevent serious infections in people on ventilators.

 Women sometimes use lactobacillus suppositories to treat vaginal infections and urinary tract infections (UTIs).